TMB-ADMB-Workshops/June2016-Developers-Workshop/Report.md

 Breakout group topics were proposed.
 They were self-organized using a [document](https://docs.google.com/document/d/1b0jWcGYNh-jCcJdgx7m8DehWu44AS4jhNbi-205yTiY/edit) initiated by Mollie.

-Below is a list of topics proposed for the breakout groups:
+Below is a list of topics discussed in the breakout groups:

 * [ADMB-IDE 11.5](#groupadmbide)
 * [Instructional videos](#groupvideos)